If you intend to work your way through this article, go here for the version-controlled source.

 "cwd": "${workspaceRoot}",

-"python": "${workspaceRoot}/venv/Scripts/python.exe",
+"python": "${workspaceRoot}/.venv/Scripts/python.exe",

-"program": "${workspaceRoot}/path/to/main.py",
+"program": "${workspaceRoot}/src/example_python_project/main.py",

 },